ncvictorious/healthcare-synthetic-pilot/README.md

 📝 Notes

-Data is synthetic, for demonstration only
+Data is synthetic, for demonstration purposes only

 Thresholds configurable in src/explain_and_alerts.py